shubhangi1309/food-delivery-service/README.md

 A component suspended while responding to synchronous input.
 React is fast, grocery comp, might take time to load, to handle this state SUSPENSE comp is used.
+-------L 10
+UI Frameworks:-
+normal css      scss, sass          styled-comp
+CHAKRA UI       MATERIAL UI          ANT DESIGN

+using TAILWIND CSS style comp- tailwindcss.com install > framework guide > parcel

+npm install -D tailwindcss postcss npx tailwindcss init => creates tailwind.config.js (for configuring tailwind) create => .postcssrc file also (for configuring PostCSS)

+POSTCSS => a tool for transforming css with JS
+BTS tailwindcss uses POSTCSS

+what will .postcssrc do?
+parcel will use .postcssrc to understand TAILWIND

+slight modification in tailwind.config.js for "content" it takes list of files where I can use TAILWIND CSS

+in index.css put
+@tailwind base;
+@tailwind components;
+@tailwind utilities;

+after this we won't  be adding anuthing to css files tailwind gives classNames for all css that we want to write

+tailwind intelliSense will siggest classes in VS code

+con of tailwind => in JS file the className becomes really long pro of tailwind => "lightweight" it will only import css required for app and not the rest of the large number of classes it has if we write 100 times m-4 still it will have single m-4

+dark-mode is easy